Basserator Organ Amp to Bass/Guitar Amp Conversion

 The reverb send circuit starts with the clean signal from the VT4a guitar preamp, which is fed through the reverb send (dwell) control.
 The VT5b triode boosts the clean signal.
 The boosted signal is sent to the parallel-wired triodes of VT6, which powers the reverb driver transformer and the reverb tank.
 All of the coupling and cathode capacitors in the reverb channel were chosen to pass higher frequencies and attenuate lower frequencies.
 The R/C snubber across the reberb driver transformer eliminates the highest frequencies in order to reduce distortion in the reverb tank.

 The reverb return circuit uses two stages of amplification from VT7 to boost the signal up to a level that is suitable for mixing with the output of the tone control circuit.
 The 220pF capacitor on the input of the reverb return prevents oscillation when the reverb cable is disconnected.
 The two resistors feeding the master volume control were chosen to give a good balance of clean and reverb signals.
-The reverb return control produces a boosted reverb mix when it is at the highest settings.
+The reverb return control produces a boosted reverb mix when it is above about 70% of its full range.
 The 15K resistor on the low side of the reverb return control works with the 56K mixer resistor to prevent the control from attenuating the clean signal at low reverb return settings.

 After building the reverb circuitry, a few of the resistor values in the power supply section were lowered in value compared to the non-reverb version of the Basserator.
 This compensates for the added DC loads of the reverb circuitry.